Flutter-Tech/fsc-docs-site/how/guest-contributions.md

 - the required contribution process (triage process, use of issues and pull requests, release and QA process)
 - what to expect as a contributor (SLAs for PR review time, change warranty periods after merge)
 - hot to get expert help (links to host team or community slack channel)
-- how to setup local development environment and build the application
+- how to setup local development environment and build the capability
 - how to verify changes with manual or automated tests
-- application software architecture and design ethos to follow
+- capability software architecture and design ethos to follow
 - how to write tests and what coverage is expected
 - CI and release setup, what to expect and how a contribution get released